j-yarbrough/j-yarbrough.github.io/_src/writing/alt-text-and-social-media.md

 ## Examples

 Below are a few embedded tweets that all have alt text on the images.
-To view the alt text, you can expand the accordion below the tweet.
+You can activate the button below each tweet to open a modal dialog containing the alt text for the image in that tweet, then activate the close button or press the escape key on your keyboard to close the modal dialog.

 <e-box @level="3" @label="Example 1">